Inferior Vena Cava Filter (IVC Filter)

 During the IVC filter procedure, which typically takes less than an hour, your Henry Ford Interventional Radiology team will:

 - Administer a local anesthetic at the insertion site.
-You may also receive sedation as well, for anxiety.
+You may also receive sedation.

-- Insert the IVC filter through a vein – typically one in your neck or groin.
+- Insert the IVC filter through a vein – usually one in your neck or groin, with a tiny puncture (2-3 mm).

 - Use a catheter and X-ray guidance to place the IVC filter into the inferior vena cava.